 After the death of Donč in 1335, the castle passed into the hands of king Charles I of Hungary and his successors, on behalf of whom, until the end of the fourteenth century, the Blatnica was managed by Turcian zupans, wielding also the dignity of castle castellans.
 The situation changed when Sigismund of Luxembourg sat on the throne, who was always in debts.
 He pledged numerous castles, including Blatnica, which in 1399 received a nobleman Dominik Pogány and the prince of Opole, Władysław and his wife Euphemia.
 Between 1418 and 1421, the king managed to pay off the pledge, but in 1436 he again gave it to Pongrác from Sväty Mikuláš.
-In 1442, the ownership situation changed again, because the castle passed into the hands of the Necpál family, whose representatives until the 16th century lived property disputes with the knight of Polish origin, Piotr Komorowski, then ruling the entire Orava region in the name of Hungarian king and with Andrew Jušt and Beňadik Erdődy.
+In 1442, the ownership situation changed again, because the castle passed into the hands of the Necpál family, whose representatives until the 16th century lived property disputes with the knight of Polish origin, Piotr Komorowski, then ruling the entire Orava region in the name of Hungarian king and with Andrej Jušt and Beňadik Erdődy.
 The castle lost its original guard function at that time, and it became the residential and administrative seat of the feudal estate.
+It was expanded during the times of the Necpáls or on the initiative of Andrej Jušt after 1460, who owned Blatnica until 1489.

-After many changes of the owners, in 1539, Emperor Ferdinand I donated Blatnica to Révay family, who in the second half of the 16th and at the beginning of the 17th century considerably expanded the castle.
-However, this did not raise the defense values of the stronghold: in 1605, it was occupied by the insurgents units of Stephen Bocskai, and then in 1619 by the army of Gabriel Bethlen.
-Despite this, the inventory from 1678 did not indicate any serious damages.
+The inventory from 1678 did not indicate any serious damages of the castle yet.
 Three years later, the castle was taken over by kurucs of Emeric Thököly, and at the beginning of the next century, the insurgents of Francis II Rákóczi.
 During their ruling Blatnica in 1703, a great fire broke out in the castle, which destroyed a large part of the buildings.
 Révayas did not regain it until 1708, after insurgents lost the battle near Trencin.
 Thanks to the fact that Révayas did not join the Rakoczi uprising, their castle was not on the imperial list of fortresses intended for demolition.
 In 1744 the castle was renewed, but its significance deteriorated, and in 1760 it was destroyed by fire.
 After this event, it was not rebuilt and quickly fell into total ruin.

 In the 16th century, the walls of the middle palace were raised, and as a result, it became equal to the height of both towers.
 Its large windows overlooked only the safer southern side, the castle’s outer ward side.
 Only shooting holes and latrines were used from the north.
-The new quadrilateral building was erected on the area of the second ward, and due to the small amount of space in the south-west, there were third ward, separated by a ditch and equipped with own defensive walls.
-The drawbridge between the two economic wards was protected with a semicircular, corner tower adapted to use firearms.
+The interiors of the living quarters were covered with vaults, and the rooms of the western tower were vaulted.
+The entrance to the upper ward was transformed, from now on leading through a tower-like building closing the courtyard of the outer bailey from the east.
+The new large and long building was erected on the area of the second bailey, and due to the small amount of space in the south-west, there were third outer bailey, separated by a ditch and equipped with own defensive walls.
+The drawbridge between the two economic baileys was protected with a semicircular, corner tower adapted to use firearms.

 The remains of the castle in the form of a ruin have survived to our times.
-On the forested hill, you can see the ruins of the upper castle – partially preserved walls of the Gothic building and both towers.
-Below the trees you can see the walls of the former outer wards and the Renaissance building.
-In the last period, the castle underwent renovation and security works combined with partial reconstruction.
+On the forested hill, you can see the ruins of the upper ward – partially preserved walls of the Gothic building and both towers, of which the older western one has no top floor.
+Below the trees you can see the walls of the former outer baileys and the late-Gothic or Renaissance buildings.
+In recent years the castle underwent renovation and security works combined with partial reconstruction.